AmaanShamim/ringrhythm-react/README.md

-# Drum Pad App
+# RING RHYTHM

-The Drum Pad App is a simple React-based web application that allows users to play drum sounds by either clicking on virtual drum pads or using corresponding keyboard keys.
+The Ring-Rhythm App is an engaging web application built with React that lets users unleash their musical creativity by playing drum sounds using a virtual drum pad.
+With a user-friendly interface, users can either click on the virtual drum pads or use their computer keyboard to trigger different drum sounds.
+The app offers a power on/off feature, giving users the freedom to control the drum pad interaction as they wish.
+The real-time display showcases the currently played drum pad's ID, adding to the immersive experience.
+Whether it's for casual fun or musical experimentation, the Drum Pad App provides an enjoyable and interactive way to explore various drum beats and rhythms.

 ## Table of Contents